kuzzleio/sdk-javascript/doc/7/controllers/auth/search-api-keys/index.md

 The search query to apply to API keys content, using [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/query-dsl.html) syntax.

-If left empty, the result will return all available API keys for the user.
+If left empty, the result will return all available API keys of the currently loggued user.

 ### options